Mona Charen gains a strange new respect

 I admire Mona for speaking out at CPAC against the invitation it issued to Marion Marechal-Le Pen.
 I admire her for warning a CPAC audience not to look the other way at sexual harassment when conservatives commit it.

-Now that Mona is a Never Trumper who has spoken out at CPAC, the liberal media admires her to.
+Now that Mona is a Never Trumper who has spoken out at CPAC, the liberal media admires her too.
 It has a strange new respect for her.

 Mona is the subject of an admiring piece in the Washington Post’s Style section, and in a CSPAN interview she mentioned recent appearances on MSNBC.
 In response to a question from the host, she added that she hasn’t appeared on Fox News in a while.